laravel-enso/documentation/docs/frontend/tables.md

 In order to filter using a string of text, you may start typing in the search input.

-All columns marked in the template as `'searchable'` will be used for filtering and the search type is `WHERE ...
-OR ...`
+All columns marked in the template as `'searchable'` (even those marked as `'notVisible'` or `'rogue'`) will be used for filtering.
+The search type is `WHERE ...
+OR ...`.

+For a brief example the following string __abc__ will be used as search value.
-By default, there are three search modes available:
+By default, there are five search modes available:
-- 'startsWith' - starting with the searched text
+- `'startsWith'` - starting with the searched text (represented with __ab\*__)
-- 'full' - containing the searched text
+- `'endsWith'` - ending with the searched text (represented with __\*ab__)
+- `'exactMatch'` (represented with __abc__)
-- 'endsWith' - ending with the searched text
+- `'full'` - containing the searched text (represented with __\*a\*__)
+- `'doesntContain'` (represented with __~~abc~~__).
+    - Note: Usually, when this search mode is applied on tables, only a single set of data is targeted (ex: exclude rows if a specific and targeted data cell contains the search text).
+    When used on enso table all data sets (row's data cells) are targeted.
+Thus search will behave as follows: in the given example, rows will be excluded only if __all__ data cells contain the string "__abc__" .
+    - Note: Empty row data cells will be ignored by `'doesntContain'` search mode.
+    So if there is a row that contains string "abc" and all the other fields are empty, then it will be considered that all row data cells (in this case just one) contain the string and thus the row will be __excluded__.

-Also, the default search mode is to look for attributes starting with the searched text as it's faster than 'containing' and more useful that 'full'.
+Also, the default search mode is to look for attributes starting with the searched text as it's faster than `'full'` and more useful than `'exactMatch'`.

-In the interface, if you want to switch between the search modes, you can use the button that appears at the end of the search input, once you've typed something.
+In the interface, if you want to switch between the search modes, you can use the button that appears to the right side of the search input, once you've typed something.

-The button will take the first/first two letters of whatever you've typed and place and asterisk wildcard (`*`) to indicate the mode you're in.
+The button can show a maximum of three characters.
+To indicate the mode you're in, it will display either 3 letters of whatever you've typed or 1-2 letters, replacing the remaining space with asterisk wildcard (`*`).
+Ex: if the search word is "abc", the button will be illustrated like: "ab\*", "\*ab", "abc" "\*a\*", "~~abc~~".

+The search filter is __case-insensitive__.

 ::: tip
-Both the available modes as well as the the default mode can be customized in the `tables` config.
+The available modes as well as the default mode can be customized in the `tables` config.
 :::